nvjaeggi/SpuBase/README.md

 ### Windows PowerShell
 1. Install Python if you do not already have it.
-Powershell will open the Windows store where python versions are free for download and install by typing.
+Powershell will open the Windows store where Python versions are free for download and install by typing.
 	```
 	python
 	```